A crown is a tooth-shaped cover placed over a tooth that is badly damaged or decayed. Many people call it a cap.

 If your dentist owns a Cerac or CAD-CAM unit, a crown can be made in one visit.
 First, a 3D image of the prepared tooth is fed into the unit.
 Then a computer makes the crown from a block of porcelain.
 The dentist places the crown during the same visit.

 You shouldn't feel any discomfort or sensitivity after a crown is placed.
-However, if your tooth has not had a root canal it will still contain the nerve.
+However, if your tooth has not had a root canal, it will still contain the nerve.
 You may therefore have some temporary sensitivity to cold.
 If you notice pain or sensitivity when you bite down, contact your dentist.
 Usually this means that the crown is too high.
-This can be adjusted easily.
+When you bite, you are hitting the crown first.
+The crown needs to be adjusted.
+This can be done easily.

 You may notice a thin, dark line next to the gumline on your crowned tooth if you look very closely in the mirror, particularly if you have a PFM crown.
 This dark line is the metal of the crown showing through.
 This is not a concern unless it appears on your front teeth and is visible.
 An all-porcelain crown, with no metal base, may be required to replace this crown.